Akpahsamuel/Akpahsamuel/README.md

 -Title: Samuel - Blockchain Developer, Web3 Builder, and AI/ML Enthusiast

 Introduction:
-Samuel is a passionate developer with a focus on blockchain technology, web3, and AI/ML.
-He has experience in building decentralized applications, smart contracts, and has a strong foundation in Python programming.
-Samuel is currently working for Mowblox, onboarding many people onto the blockchain.
+A passionate developer with a focus on blockchain technology, web3, and AI/ML.
+I have  experience in building decentralized applications, smart contracts, and have a strong foundation in Python programming.
+I am is currently working for Mowblox, onboarding many people onto the blockchain.

 Skills:
 - Blockchain Development: Solidity, Ethereum, Vyper